Updated February 9, 2021

 Setting a realistic amount is easier said than done.
-Many people find using a - This link will open in a new window.simulator helpful for calculating their maximum borrowing capacity.
+Many people find using a simulator - This link will open in a new window. helpful.

 Our simulator looks at: